 How do Swedes stay smoke-free?
-This is the question Vejpkollen and Convenience Stores Sweden are asking in a new series of articles that will run during the spring at Convenience Stores News.
+Vejpkollen and Convenience Stores Sweden ask this question in a series of reports that can be read on Vejkollen and on Convenience Stores News.

 But why do this?
 Who cares about this smoker in our country in a cold corner of the world?